American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

 American Shared Hospital Services Company Profile

-American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
-Its equipment includes Gamma Knife, PBRT, and IGRT.
-The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.
+American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
+The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.

 - Get a free copy of the StockNews.com research report on American Shared Hospital Services (AMS)